facebook/react-native-website/website/versioned_docs/version-0.5/getting-started.md

 This page will help you install and build your first React Native app.
 If you already have React Native installed, you can skip ahead to the [Tutorial](tutorial.md).

 <strong>If you are coming from a web background</strong>, the easiest way to get started with React Native is with Expo tools because they allow you to start a project without installing and configuring Xcode or Android Studio.
-Expo CLI sets up a development environment on your local machine, and you can use [Snack](https://snack.expo.io/) to try React Native out directly in your web browser.
-The estimated time to a "Hello World" app is between 1 and 10 minutes.
+Expo CLI sets up a development environment on your local machine and you can be writing a React Native app within minutes.
+For instant development, you can use [Snack](https://snack.expo.io/) to try React Native out directly in your web browser.

 <strong>If you are familiar with native development</strong>, you will likely want to use React Native CLI.
 It requires Xcode or Android Studio to get started.
-The estimated time to a "Hello World" app between 5 minutes to 1+ hours, depending on whether you have already installed native build tools.

-It's easy to move from one CLI tool to another, so don't stress your decision too much &mdash; this "Getting Started" page isn't going anywhere.
+If you already have one of these tools installed, you should be able to get up and running within a few minutes.
+If they are not installed, you should expect to spend about an hour installing and configuring them.

 <div class="toggler">
   <ul role="tablist" >